Witiko/doctoral-thesis/main.md

 `N!2`, `)`, `)`, `U!eq`, `N!0`, `)`.

-In the *answer retrieval* math information retrieval task of the ARQMath-1 lab, we have used the prefix and infix notations in two of our primary math information retrieval systems that jointly modeled both text and math:
+In the *answer retrieval* math information retrieval task of the ARQMath-1 lab, we used the prefix and infix notations in two of our primary math information retrieval systems that jointly modeled both text and math:

 - *MIRMU-SCM* [@novotny2020three, Section 4], which was based on a soft vector